SEND Information Report

 Our staff receive regular training and all of our teachers hold Qualified Teaching Status.

-The Assistant Headteacher / SENDCO has an MA in Education and is also studying for the National Award for SEND Coordinators.
+The Assistant Headteacher / SENCo has an MA in Education and the National Award for SEND Coordination.

-We aim to ensure that all staff working with learners who have SEND possesses a working knowledge of the difficulty to help them in supporting access to the curriculum.
+We aim to ensure that all staff working with learners who have SEND possess a working knowledge of the difficulty to help them in supporting access to the curriculum.

 Where it is deemed that external support is necessary, we discuss any referrals with parents in the first instance and gain full consent before proceeding with a referral.
 We have a good working relationship with many specialists from outside agencies and encourage their involvement with our more needy students.
 Currently we have regular contact with teams from:

 Educational Psychology and Specialist Teacher Support (Learning and Language Support)

 Speech and Language Therapy